 1) Zia Mody

 Renowned and celebrated for her contributions to the legal world, Zia Mody is one of India’s foremost corporate attorneys, and a founding partner of AZB & Partners.
 Having worked with the likes of GE, Tata Group, Reliance Industries Ltd., Aditya Birla Group, and the Vedanta Group, she is one of the foremost authorities on corporate law, mergers and acquisitions, securities law, private equity, and project finance.
+She is one among the most successful business woman in India.

 2) Chanda Kochchar